Mannix Flynn

-Mannix Flynn (born Gerard Mannix Flynn, 4 May 1957) is an Irish independent politician who has served as a Dublin City Councillor since May 2009.
+Gerard Mannix Flynn (born 4 May 1957) is an Irish Independent politician who has served as a Dublin City Councillor since May 2009.

 Aside from his work on Dublin City Council, he is also an author and playwright, having written the novel Nothing To Say in 1983 and the play James X in 2002.

 Early life

 He was sent to St Joseph's Industrial School in Letterfrack aged eleven for eighteen months.
 He was subjected to sexual and physical abuse there.
 He also spent time in Marlborough House Detention Centre, Daingean, County Offaly, St Patrick's Institution and was given 5 years at 15 years of age and sent to Mountjoy Prison.

 Career

-Crime

-Flynn was sent to prison for two years for an arson attack.

 Artist

 He published the novel Nothing To Say in 1983.
 It was subsequently translated into German, Italian, and Polish.
 He founded his arts company, Farcry Productions, in 2004, which produces visual art, performance and installation work around taboo issues such as child sexual abuse, violence, and addiction.

 In 2004, James X performed by Flynn won the Irish Times Theatre Award.
 An earlier version of this play titled ' Talking to the Wall' had previously won the Edinburgh Fringe award.

 He appeared in the films Cal and When the Sky Falls, Excalibur and worked as an actor in Scotland, London, Austria, and Dublin for 20 years.